merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

-[Update (05/09/2025): We added a python script to automatically build a **dependency tree** starting from a chosen product or process node, with the output in the Mermaid .mmd format.
-Click [here](./graph_pd_dell_3620_computer.png) to see an example generated from the page [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
-If a **product node can be produced by several processes** (e.g., if several processes are listed in the 'List of processes' section of the product page), **this product node appears in red in the graph**.
-This indicates that one must then decide which subtree to follow among the possible options when building the system.
-The script is `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py`.
-The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki).]
+[Update (05/09/2025): We added a python script to automatically build a **dependency tree**, with identification of alternative process nodes, starting from a chosen product or process node.
+See "3.
+Visualisation function" below.]

 [Update (20/08/2025): The dokuwiki format has been droped.
 The pages are now directly generated in markdown format in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.
 The pages can now also be directly modifed from the online wiki.]